 Known for its key role in the American Revolution and its excellent educational institutions, Boston is the capital of Massachusetts and the political, commercial, and financial center of New England.
 With a population of about 4.8 million, Greater Boston is the 10th-largest metropolitan area in the country.
 The city is also the seat of Suffolk County.

 Here, visitors can explore historic neighborhoods that were home to early American patriots, wander the red-bricked “Freedom Trail,” and see Boston’s National Historic Park that includes such sites as Faneuil Hall, the Boston Tea Party Ships and Museum., the famous Boston Common, the Old State House, Paul Revere’s House, and more.

 Before European colonization, the area around Boston was inhabited by the Massachusett Indians, an Algonquian tribe for which the state was named.
 English religious dissidents began arriving in the Cape Cod Bay area in 1620 when the Pilgrims founded Plymouth.

-In 1630, John Winthrop led a group known as the Puritans to the area’s Shawmut Peninsula and founded the city of Boston.
+In 1630, John Winthrop led a group known as the Puritans to the area’s Shawmut Peninsula and founded Boston.
 As its harbor grew, so did its wealth and population, attracting a steady stream of immigrants from around the world.
 Soon, Boston was the largest town in British North America and remained so until the mid-18th century.

 Boston was the birthplace of the American Revolution and was the scene of several key events.
-Tensions between colonists and British forces led to the 1770 Boston Massacre, the 1773 Boston Tea Party, and the 1774 Intolerable (Coercive) Acts, which stripped Massachusetts of self-governance and placed the city under military law.
+Tensions between colonists and British forces led to the 1770 Boston Massacre, the 1773 Boston Tea Party, and the 1774 Intolerable (Coercive) Acts, which stripped Massachusetts self-governance and placed the city under military law.
 Instead of setting a cautionary example to other Colonies, British actions against Boston triggered outrage, resistance, and solidarity.
 When British forces tried to seize Colonial military supplies outside the city in 1775, they were stopped by Colonial militia, and the Revolutionary War began.
 During the war, the city was home to the Battle of Bunker Hill and the Siege of Boston.